April Fools' Day: United Kingdom

+United States

+Since 1986, New York City has hosted the Annual April Fools' Day Parade, founded by artist and activist Joey Skaggs.
+The parade features satirical floats and performances that lampoon political figures, celebrities, and current events.
+Participants often dress in costumes and carry props to embody the year's most notable "fools."
+The event begins at Fifth Avenue and 59th Street and proceeds to Washington Square Park, where a "King (or Queen) of Fools" is crowned.
+The parade has become a platform for public commentary and satire, drawing attention to societal issues through humor and performance art.

 Pranks

-A common prank is to carefully remove the cream from an Oreo and replace it with toothpaste, and there are many similar pranks that replace an object (usually food) with another object that looks like the object but tastes different such as replacing sugar with salt and vanilla frosting with sour cream.
+One common prank is to carefully remove the cream from an Oreo, then replacing it with white toothpaste, and there are many similar pranks that replace an object (usually food) with another object that looks like the object but tastes different such as replacing sugar with salt or vanilla frosting with sour cream.
 As well as people playing pranks on one another on April Fools' Day, elaborate pranks have appeared on radio and television stations, newspapers, and websites, and have been performed by large corporations.
 In one famous prank in 1957, the BBC broadcast a film in their Panorama current affairs series purporting to show Swiss farmers picking freshly-grown spaghetti, in what they called the Swiss spaghetti harvest.
 The BBC was soon flooded with requests to purchase a spaghetti plant, forcing them to declare the film a hoax on the news the next day.

 With the advent of the Internet and readily available global news services, April Fools' pranks can catch and embarrass a wider audience than ever before.

 Comparable prank days

 28 December

 28 December, the equivalent day in Spain and Hispanic America, is also the Christian day of celebration of the Day of the Holy Innocents.
 The Christian celebration is a religious holiday in its own right, but the tradition of pranks is not, though the latter is observed yearly.
-In some regions of Hispanic America after a prank is played, the cry is made, "Inocente palomita que te dejaste engañar" ("You innocent little dove that let yourself be fooled!"; not to be confused with another meaning of palomita, which means "popcorn" in some dialects).
+In some regions of Hispanic America, after a prank is played, the cry is made, "Inocente palomita que te dejaste engañar" ("You innocent little dove that let yourself be fooled!"; not to be confused with another meaning of palomita, which means "popcorn" in some dialects).

 In Argentina, the prankster says, "¡Que la inocencia te valga!" which roughly translates as advice to not be as gullible as the victim of the prank.
 In Spain, it is common to say just "¡Inocente!" (which in Spanish can mean "innocent" or "gullible").